 DIRECTORS AND DIRECTORS' INTERESTS

 The Directors who served during the year and up to the date of this report were as follows:

-Mr. John Croft Hugh Viscount Trenchard Dr. Lee George Lam Mr. Stuart Crocker Mr. John Batchelor (resigned Mar 2023)
+Mr. John Croft (Chairman) Hugh Viscount Trenchard Dr. Lee George Lam (resigned 31 August 2024) Mr. Stuart Crocker